Songs in the Key of Panic

 - In the Ace Attorney series, as you wear the witnesses down in cross-examination, the music becomes more urgent and elaborate.
 This is actually a separate track on the soundtrack, the 'Allegro' version.
 In Investigations, a 'Presto' version is heard during the final testimony of any of the antagonists.
 And it is epic.

 - When you are on the Gym Leader's final Pokémon in Black and White, this remix of the main theme starts playing, practically screaming "You can do it!
 You're almost there!
 Victory is within your grasp!"

 - The latter two Sonic Advance games, as well as both Sonic Rush and Sonic Rush Adventure, have extra-tense remixes of the boss fight tunes for when the boss's health gets particularly low.

 - In F-Zero GX and AX, the music changes when you're on the final lap.

-- Donkey Kong Country, as a part of its very wide compendium of Nightmare Fuel, gives us this example of "don't think you'll get out of this place easily".
+- Donkey Kong Country, as a part of its very wide compendium of Nightmare Fuel, has this example of "don't think you'll get out of this place easily".